usnistgov/dioptra/docs/source/how-to/essential-workflows/running-jobs.rst

       .. automethod:: dioptra.client.experiments.ExperimentJobsSubCollectionClient.create

-.. rst-class:: header-on-a-card header-seealso
+.. rst-class:: fancy-header header-seealso

 See Also
 ---------

-* :ref:`Experiments and Jobs <explanation-experiments-and-jobs>` - Explanation of the purpose of experiments and jobs and how they relate to each other.
+* :ref:`Experiments and Jobs Explanation <explanation-experiments-and-jobs>` - Explanation of the purpose of experiments and jobs and how they relate to each other.
-* :ref:`Artifacts: explanation <explanation-artifacts>` - Learn about artifacts.
+* :ref:`Artifacts Explanation <explanation-artifacts>` - Learn about artifacts.